Stock

 Pro Tips

-- Cool stock rapidly in ice bath before refrigerating to prevent bacterial growth
+- Cool stock completely before refrigerating to prevent bacterial growth

 Origin & Heritage